-Make sure your contract is specific about how the estate sale will operate.
+Make sure your estate sale contract is specific about how the estate sale will operate.
 This includes designating tasks, whether that means the client will help out or stay away.
 Be clear ahead of time about extra expenses for staff or security, so no one gets a rude surprise.

 Estate Sale Staff

 How many people on staff you employ depends on the size of your company.
 Likewise, how much help you need depends on the size of your sale.
 If you don’t normally operate with part-time help, but need to staff a larger sale, it might make sense to pass these charges along to your client.
 If so, be sure to highlight the conditions in your contract.

 Security is an important aspect of your estate sale.
 Handling security could mean having employees on-hand to watch for shop-lifters or even hired cops, depending on the size of the sale.
 Include in your contract whether you or your client will be responsible for this expense.